 Inspiration behind design: The design is inspired from our most iconic collection ͞Chandrika͟.
 Our source of inspiration is the city of Jaipur, the frescoes we found at the palaces, the art and architecture of different monuments in Jaipur.
-We also tried to showcase some Rajasthani art work.
-The idea was to keep it very modern, contemporary and colorful.
+We also tried to showcase some Rajasthani artwork.
+The idea was to keep it very modern, contemporary and colourful.

 SUNDARI by SABYASACHI

 Artist bio: Summer of 1999, Sabyasachi Mukherjee graduated from the National Institute of Fashion Technology, India with three major awards.
 Four months later, Sabyasachi started his eponymous label, which began with a workforce of just three persons.
 Over the years, he has successfully built a clothing brand, which has a very strong social perspective.
 Quick to understand the demands of the Indian market, Sabyasachi has created a luxury fashion brand that is not only highly sought after in India but all over the world.
 Despite the onslaught of the new trends Sabyasachi has remained a name that has only gone from strength to strength.